MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-manage-storage-shares.md

 The options to free up space on an attached container are limited.
 To learn more, see [Distribute unmanaged disks](#distribute-unmanaged-disks).

 >[!IMPORTANT]
 > We recommended that you use only Managed disks in VMs for easier management.
 You don't have to prepare storage accounts and containers before using Managed disks.
-Managed disks provide equivalent or better functionality and performance compared to Unmanaged disks.
-There are no advantages to use Unmanaged disks and they are only provided for backward compatibility.
+Managed disks provide equivalent or better functionality and performance compared to unmanaged disks.
+There are no advantages to use unmanaged disks and they are only provided for backward compatibility.
 >
 > Managed disks are optimized for better placement in the storage infrastructure and have significantly reduced management overhead.
 But due to Managed disks are thin provisioned and the final utilization is unpredictable in creation, there are opportunities of volume being over-utilized caused by unbalanced disk placement.
 Operators are responsible for monitoring the storage capacity usage and avoid such issue.
 >